CUNYTechPrep/2024-fall-web-dev/materials/learn-react-1.md

 Open up your terminal.

-Make sure node and npm are working.
+Make sure `node` and `npm` are working.
 Run the following commands:

 ```bash
 node --version
 ```

-It should display version 16.x (or 18.x).
+It should display version 20.16.x or greater (or 22.x).

+> Do NOT use odd versions of Node.js such as 19.x or 21.x

 ```bash
 npx --version